kanisterio/kanister/examples/stable/foundationdb/README.md

 # Protect the application

 Once we have the foundationDB cluster up and running we can go ahead and integrate this with Kanister in order to take the backup and restore that backup.
+To achieve that we will have to create below mentioned Kanister resources

 ## Create profile